Thavarshan/otrium/README.md

 ### Dummy Data

-Before running the application itself, please import the test data provided in an `.sql` file located within the `data` directory.
+Before running the application itself, please import the test data provided in a `.sql` file located within the `data` directory.
 Dates have been modified so the report is generated for dates from **today** to the past 7 days.
-Data that has been provided may need modifications depending on when this application is being run.
+The data that has been provided may need modifications depending on when this application is being run.

 ### Configurations